 Under most circumstances, you should avoid taking any opioids to relieve pain while you’re using Sublocade or Suboxone.
 Taking opioids while receiving these medications can raise your risk for respiratory depression (slowed breathing), which can be fatal.

-Non-opioid pain relievers, such as Tylenol (acetaminophen) and Advil (ibuprofen), are preferred.
+Non-opioid pain relievers, such as acetaminophen (Tylenol) and nonsteroidal inflammatory drugs (NSAIDs) such as ibuprofen (Advil), are preferred.

-You may have an unexpected and urgent need to use opioid pain relievers, such as for surgery or a medical emergency.
-If this happens, make sure the medical staff treating you know that you’re taking Sublocade or Suboxone.
+If you have an unexpected and urgent need to take opioid pain relievers (such as for surgery or a medical emergency), make sure the medical staff treating you know that you’re taking Sublocade or Suboxone.
 They’ll need to closely monitor your breathing while you’re taking the opioid.

 Can Sublocade or Suboxone cause breathing problems?